Subspace Phase Retrieval: Introduction

 There have also been some powerful variants of WF, such as the reshaped WF (RWF)~\cite{RWF} and truncated WF (TWF)~\cite{TrWF}.
 Compared to those in the convex optimization family, the gradient descent-based methods have demonstrated to be more efficient both in theory and practice.

+Recently, there has been much evidence~\cite{XuZQ} that exploiting the sparse prior of input signals can facilitate phase retrieval.
+In~\cite{infobound1, infobound2}, the authors show that it suffices to recover an $n$-dimensional $k$-sparse signal with the information-theoretic sampling complexity\footnote{This information-theoretic result is obtained only for the real case.
+The more difficult complex case should require at least this sampling complexity.}

-There has been much evidence~\cite{XuZQ} that exploiting the sparse prior of input signals can facilitate phase retrieval.
-Algorithms in this category include greedy sparse phase retrieval (GESPAR)~\cite{Gespar}, sparse truncated amplitude flow (SPARTA)~\cite{SPARTA}, sparse WF (SWF)~\cite{SWF}, etc. They typically minimize the $\ell_0$-norm of the signal of interest.
-It has been shown that both SPARTA and SWF allow the exact recovery of a $k$-sparse signal from
+However, the sampling complexity required by practical algorithms, such as sparse truncated amplitude flow (SPARTA)~\cite{SPARTA}, and sparse WF (SWF)~\cite{SWF}, tends to exceed this bound.
+Indeed, it has been shown that both SPARTA and SWF allow the exact recovery of a $k$-sparse signal from